mdurmus/professor/readme.md

 🌐 **Share Your Success:**
 Showcase your scores on social media to share your achievements.
 Invite your friends to surpass your score and join the Professor community.

+🚀 Experience the Randomized Challenge:
+Professor ensures a fresh and exciting experience every time you play.
+The app's intelligent randomization feature selects questions dynamically, keeping the game dynamic and enjoyable.

-You can acess live application here: https://mdurmus.github.io/professor/
+You can acess live application here: [Professor](https://mdurmus.github.io/professor)